Balayeth/Rock_Sold_Endurance_Automation/README.md

-🚀 Project Overview
+🚀 Project Overview:
 This project is a Web Automation Framework built using Java, Selenium, TestNG, and Gherkin.
 It is designed for automating web applications, ensuring robust testing, and implementing BDD (Behavior-Driven Development) with Gherkin.

-🛠️ Technologies Used
+🛠️ Technologies Used:

 Java - Core programming language